Jonathon-Fleming/ToxPi-GIS/README.md

   * Ensure an equidistant coordinate system is used and basemap coordinate is set properly, else ToxPi figures may be skewed

 **Utilities Folder:**
 This folder contains python scripts that may be useful for data manipulation and formatting requirements.
-They can be run by changing the file path within the script to reference the file to be altered and then running the script.
+They can be run by changing the input and output file path within the script to reference the file to be altered and then running the script.

 **Visualization Instructions:**
 (Discuss paths here, need to finalize what these are and the best way to present these)